sakshamgupta912/react-CollabSphere-client/README.md

 The client application is deployed on Azure Web App, ensuring scalability and reliability.
 You can access it using the following link:

 [CollabSphere Client](https://collabsphereclient.azurewebsites.net#/)
+Note:The site is using free Azure services due to which the site is slow and may take longer time to load then expected.

 ## Azure Implementation